hemidactylus/ostracion/installer/README.md

 in this case, further security enhancements are available once HTTPS is set up.

+__NOTE__: please scroll to the bottom
+("Reinstalling Ostracion only") for an quick install run limited to updating the Python code (e.g. after a new Ostracion release is available).

 _NOTE_: if the target system runs a different OS, uses a system daemon other than `systemd`, uses another Web server such as Apache, or anything - despair not: you can probably set up Ostracion all the same,